 There may be important differences between VPN applications available for installing from the Mac App Store and the ones downloaded from the provider’s website:

-- The critical thing to remember is that applications distributed through the Mac App Store have certain limitations as they run in “App Sandbox.”
+- The significant thing to remember is that applications distributed through the Mac App Store have certain limitations as they run in “App Sandbox.”
 Thus, certain VPN features (like KillSwitch) may not work.

 - However, by downloading a VPN app from the App Store, you have the guarantee that it comes from a trusted provider, and it is safe.
 Additionally, updates are a breeze.

-- Subscribing to a VPN service that has the app listed in the App Store can be done using the Apple account in the same way as subscribing to any other app or service from Mac or iOS.
+- Subscribing to a VPN service with the app listed in the App Store can be done using the Apple account in the same way as subscribing to any other app or service from Mac or iPhone/iPad.